 You will need to receive a score of 70% or above on both the skills portion and the objective portion of the test to pass the test.
 You will be able to see your score immediately after completing a section.

 You will receive three credit hours for CSC 113 Fundamentals of Computer Systems.
 This will meet your information and technology management general education requirement.

-No. The proficiency test may be attempted once.
+No. The proficiency test may be attempted once

 If you experience technical problems during the exam, please notify the lab assistant immediately.